Cancer Misdiagnosis Lawsuit

 • Kidney or Renal Cancer

 The Journal of the American Medical Association estimates that the rate of cancer misdiagnosis in the U.S. to be between 10-20%.
 However, the Journal of Clinical Oncology more recently estimated that cancer misdiagnosis rates may be as high as 28 percent, and up to 44 percent for certain types of cancer.
 Anyone would agree that any of these numbers are too high.

 To help prevent cancer misdiagnosis, patients should always ask as many questions of their doctors as needed to understand their medical conditions, share all of their symptoms even if they seem small, don’t allow the doctor to ignore their symptoms, and keep track of medical records and information.
 When in doubt, always get a second opinion.
 The more qualified medical opinions a patient receives, the more likely it is that any medical conditions will be correctly diagnosed and treated.

 When patients believe that medical negligence was responsible for their cancer misdiagnosis, they should seek the help of an experienced cancer misdiagnosis lawyer.
 The cancer misdiagnosis lawyer can review the facts, research the medical information, file a cancer misdiagnosis lawsuit, and follow through with the legal process.
 At the Law Offices of David J. Hernandez & Associates, we zealously fight for our clients who have been victims of medical negligence and their families to receive the compensation they deserve.
 We handle cancer misdiagnosis and medical malpractice cases on a contingency basis, which means that you pay no attorney fees unless we recover compensation for you.
-Please contact one of our dedicated cancer misdiagnosis attorneys for a free consultation and review of your case at 718-509-6816 or contact us online today.
+Please contact our dedicated cancer misdiagnosis attorney for a free consultation and review of your case at 347-318-4935 or contact us online today.